isomerpages/imda-tradetrust/_solution/How It Works.md

 <p>When you or your trading parties access the .tt file in any TradeTrust-enabled
 platforms, all can be assured of the authenticity and provenance of a document, irrespective of how a party receives a document or at which stage of the supply chain a party receives it.
-Your system can extract data from .tt file for automated processing.
+Your system can extract data from the .tt file for automated processing.
 Exclusive control is ensured as only one rightful party can possess and claim ownership of the transferable document at any point in time.</p>
 <div data-type="detailGroup" class="isomer-accordion-group isomer-accordion isomer-accordion-white">
 <details class="isomer-details">
 <summary><strong>A sample of the reference implementation for a TradeTrust-enabled Electronic Transferable Record</strong>